 - All PhD students are reviewed annually by the faculty.

-- ITLS faculty members participate in bi-monthly faculty meetings, in which departmental changes may be initiated.
+- ITLS faculty members participate in bi-weekly faculty meetings, in which departmental changes may be initiated.

 - ITLS faculty members participate in yearly retreats, in which departmental changes may be initiated.